scipp-ilcadmin/shared_processors/README.md

 Once this is done and you are a collaborator with this repo by contacting the admin you can clone the repo using ssh keys.

+# Cloning the repo

 Clone the repo in the folder `~/ilc_main/scipp_ilcsoft_framework/src/` using the command `git clone git@github.com:scipp-ilcadmin/shared_processors.git`.

 **Repeat** clone the git repo once you are in `~/ilc_main/scipp_ilcsoft_framework/src/`.

 Once cloned you need to make a bracnch so you don't mess up the collective repo.

+# Preparing your branch

 To make a branch run `git checkout -b your_name`.